-The difference between rural and urban indiactors of health status and the wide interstate disparity in health status are well known.
 Clearly the urban rural differentials are substantial and range from childhood and go on increasing the gap as one grows up to 5 years.
-Sheer survival apart there is also the we known under provision in rural areas in practically all social sector services.
+Sheer survival apart there is also the well known under provision in rural areas in practically all social sector services.
 For the children growing up in rural areas the disparities naturally tend to get even worse when compounded by the widely practiced discrimination against women, starting with foeticide of daughters.